cs1302uga/cs1302-tutorials/javafx/javafx.md

    * The `try-catch` statement is included to ensure that if any exceptions propogate up to `main` method, then the user is presented with a nicer message than the usual stack trace.
-We also do this because one such exception relates to a timeout issue with the X-forwaring -- in this case, we want to inform the user that they can logout, then log back in to resolve the problem.
+We also do this because one such exception relates to a timeout issue with the X-forwarding -- in this case, we want to inform the user that they can logout, then log back in to resolve the problem.

 1. The [`launch`](https://docs.oracle.com/javase/8/javafx/api/javafx/application/Application.html#launch-java.lang.Class-java.lang.String...-)